 Curri offers customers different delivery service options.
-HotShots are for local and immediate needs.
+Hotshots are for local and immediate needs.
 Think of these as one-offs: see a need, fill a need.
 The second option is regular routes and daily routes.
-Regular routes are regularly scheduled daily deliveries.
+Typical routes are regularly scheduled daily deliveries.
 Daily routes are requests for a vehicle for a full day.
-The type of construction materials delivered is not relevant – anything could be part of a HotShot, regular route, or daily route.
+The type of construction materials delivered is irrelevant – anything could be part of a Hotshot, regular route, or daily route.

 The different service options can offer opportunities for more steady work for drivers who desire it.
 In addition to being available, the best way to secure more work is to be courteous, reliable, and punctual.
 With customers typically anxiously awaiting your delivery, a professional work ethic will wow them, boost your rating, lead to more gigs, and bring in more money.

 As you consider this gig, the obvious question is, “How much do I get paid?”

 First off, know that Curri isn’t about speed only when it comes to deliveries.
 They are also swift when it comes to paying drivers, therefore, drivers are paid the same day a delivery is fulfilled.